 These eggless chocolate chip cookies are thick, chewy, and loaded with chocolate chips.
 This recipe is a family favorite, and for good reason!
-With a perfect texture and flavor, you’ll never guess these treats are egg free and vegan.
+With a perfect texture and flavor, you’ll never guess these treats are free of common allergens.

-There’s nothing like a thick, chewy chocolate chip cookie and a cold glass of milk, is there?
+There’s nothing like a thick, chewy chocolate chip cookie for dessert, is there?

 I’ve had an easy gluten free vegan chocolate chip cookie recipe in my repertoire for a while, and although it’s really good, I wanted to see if I could improve upon it and make a thicker cookie with a ton of chocolate chips.
 Kind of like what you would find in a bakery.